hinsoned/hinsoned.github.io/README.md

     - Add more boxes with project links
     - Compare to other personal software dev websites
     - Change website name in HTML
-    - Create a branch for website color changes